Deployment basics

 If you have many terminals, you can handle them with a script.
 For more information, see Mass Configuration.

 Before terminals can be deployed, ensure you have prepared a Saltboot-based operating system image.
-For more information about building OS images, see Image building and management.
+For more information about building OS images, see Image Building and Management.

 After you have registered new terminals, always check the Uyuni Web UI to ensure your terminals have connected successfully to the branch server.
 The terminals must not have directly connected to the Uyuni Server by mistake.